Tabbernaut/L4D2-Plugins/penalty_bonus/README.md

 Usage
 -----
-The plugin offers the option to give a simple static bonus for killing tanks and witches.
-These are disabled by default.
+The plugin offers the option to give a simple static bonuses for killing tanks and witches.
+They are disabled by default.
 Set the following to anything but 0 to enable these.
 <pre>
 	sm_pbonus_tank [value]